leehagaman/wc_ntuple_tutorial/README.md

 # Tutorial For Using WC ntuples

-Created for the September 2024 MicroBooNE Analysis Workshop at the University of Minnesota.
+Created for the September 2024 MicroBooNE Analysis Workshop at the University of Minnesota, and updated for the October 2025 MicroBooNE Analysis workshop at the Illinois Institute of Technology.

 ## Getting Started